douglasgreen/duolingo/esperanto/vocab.md

 - to sleep - dormi
 - to smell - flari; odori
 - to snow - neĝi
-- to speak - paroli
+- to speak; to talk - paroli
 - to stand - stari
-- to start - komenci
 - to study - studi
 - to take care of - zorgi pri
 - to talk about - paroli pri
-- to talk - paroli
 - to taste - gustumi
-- to tell - diri; rakonti
+- to tell - rakonti
 - to thank - danki
 - to think - pensi
 - to travel - vojaĝi